Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-\BF{Step III.} conclusion From Step II, it follows that, $\CAL{S}_{interm1}$ satisfies the condition of being non-empty under the boundary rule if and only if $\CAL{S}_{interm2}$ satisfies the condition of being non-empty under the boundary rule.
+From Step II, it follows that, $\TwoTplS_{1}^{dom}$ satisfies the condition of being non-empty under the boundary rule if and only if $\TwoTplS_{2}^{dom}$ satisfies the condition of being non-empty under the boundary rule.
+According to Definition~\ref{def:OPs.Add.DomainFilteredSubTwoTplTS}, if both $\TwoTplS_{1}^{dom}$ and $\TwoTplS_{2}^{dom}$ satisfy the condition and are non-empty